08 May 2026

 Knocked down but still standing

-Fortunatley for me, the Lord has actually had my back.
+Fortunately for me, the Lord has actually had my back.
 If I look back to where I was 20 years ago when I was married still, I'm happier, healthier, and wealthier, not to mention wiser.
-Without a mentor or any coaching, I successfully naviated the siren song of many pitfalls, refused to acquiesce to the grift of corporations or romantic incorporation, and gained some sense of self respect.
+Without a mentor or any coaching, I successfully navigated the siren song of many pitfalls, refused to acquiesce to the grift of corporations or romantic incorporation, and gained some sense of self respect.
 I spent some time in Alaska alone reflecting and found that, although I don't like the way I look per se, I like the person that I am.
 I speak my mind and don't worry about if it helps or upsets others, and I'm blessed with parents who support me even when they think I took a bridge too far.
 They are pleased with their articulate son and the way that he is self reliant and stable, despite the best efforts of the world to crush me underfoot.

-While it bothers me to read stories and see videos of people who are less worthy proudly proclaiming their parental privileges and ascribing that accuractely to the assistance of the Almighty, I know that's not necessarily the end of my roles and responsibilities.
+While it bothers me to read stories and see videos of people who are less worthy proudly proclaiming their parental privileges and ascribing that accurately to the assistance of the Almighty, I know that's not necessarily the end of my roles and responsibilities.
 I learned since getting divorced that the real purpose of the Gospel of Jesus Christ is in lifting up our fellow men.
 For most of us, this applies in our families, where we have specific people for whom responsibility and affection are expected and obvious.
 If we don't love them, then our love for others is largely imaginary.
 However, for those who cannot have a family, either because of things that happen to them or because of things that don't happen for them, the real purpose is to love our neighbors.
 Jesus made that very clear when he explained which commandment is the second greatest.
-So, if you dont have a family, you can still succeed.
+So, if you don't have a family, you can still succeed.
 I won't pretend that it's as rewarding to teach and train other men's kids.
 It's not.
 However, each and every one of them is one of God's children, and He has promised that whatsoever we shall do to the least of these our brethren we have done to Him.
 Consequently, even if I never see any fruits or know if I made any headway into their outcomes or even their thoughts, every worthy thing I do counts, if not for them then for the God I love to serve and to whom I am eternally grateful for all that I have and am.
 He feeds me by the Brook of Cherith and validates my words, and one day He may save my life again.
 I hope.

 08 January 2026